Wasteson/Course3_coursera/CodeBook.md

 7. Adding descriptive names to the code columns so that the codes makes sense, by pairing code and description from the ‘activities’ dataset.

-8. Setting descriptive names on variables by renaming and fixing character vectors with gsub to change wordings within each variable name.
+8. Setting descriptive names on variables by renaming a column and fixing character vectors with gsub to change wordings within each variable name.

 names(Tidy1_2)[2] = "activity"